 ID Flags indicate something of note with the photo ID verification.
-It doesn’t necessarily imply that the ID is fraudulent, but there is something important to consider when writing systems to accept or reject verifications.
+It doesn’t necessarily imply that the ID is fraudulent.
+Rather, flags indicate that there is something important to consider when writing systems to accept or reject verifications.
 These are items such as

 A complete list of ID flags that Berbix returns can be found here: ID Flags